NicoBaj/DED-Ecological-Modelling-code/README.md

 #### Simulations on newly updated inventory trees
 To launch one simulation using newly updated data: see the instructions in `/CODE/README.md`.

-# ### R scripts
-# Although the `R` scripts are in the directory `CODE`, they are documented here.
-Most scripts have a prefixed name to indicate the stage at which they come into play.
-#
-# - `pre_` are preprocessing scripts that typically need to be run before simulations can be performed.
-# - `run_` scripts run the simulations.
-# - `post_` scripts are run after simulations to process the results.